groue/CombineTraits/Documentation/Single.md

 }
 ```

-Don't miss [Basic Single Publishers] for some handy shortcuts:
+Don't miss [Basic Single Publishers] for some handy shortcuts.
+The above publisher can be written as:

 ```swift
 func namePublisher() -> AnySinglePublisher<String, Error> {